soinajerry/LightNap/docs/getting-started/building-and-running.md

 ## Usage

 - Access the application at `http://localhost:4200`.
-- A default administrator account is created with:
+- By default, an administrator account is created with:
   - **Email**: `admin@admin.com`
   - **UserName**: `admin`
   - **Password**: `A2m!nPassword`